 The votes have been cast, and all of us are living in limbo land at the moment.

 This was an election about emotions like hope and fear; about who was best at selling a message to the masses.

 The painful and embarrassing war of words is still going on.

 Here’s what I want to know.

-Let’s say all votes are counted, and we don’t like the outcome, should we start shooting the messengers?
+Let’s say the last votes are counted and we don’t like the outcome, should we start shooting the messengers?

 I mean, we’ve got to find some people to blame, don’t we?